 123 non-nuclear countries and one NATO (nuclear allied) country participated in the negotiating conference.
 None of the nuclear armed states participated.
 122 of the participating countries supported the final negotiated treaty which was adopted on July 7, 2017.
 One non-nuclear state abstained.
 Netherlands (the participating NATO country) opposed.

-The treaty was opened for signature and ratification in September 2017 and will enter-into-force on January 22, 2021, which is 90 days after the fiftieth instrument of ratification, acceptance, approval or accession was deposited with the United Nations.
+The treaty was opened for signature and ratification in September 2017 and entered-into-force on January 22, 2021.

 The treaty prohibits States parties from developing, testing, producing, acquiring, possessing, stockpiling, using or threatening to use nuclear weapons.
 The Treaty also prohibits the deployment of nuclear weapons on national territories of States parties, and the provision of assistance by States parties to any other State in the conduct of prohibited activities.
 States parties will be obliged to prevent and suppress any activity prohibited under the TPNW undertaken by persons or on territory under their jurisdiction or control.